pheelwell/skoria/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Prosnen/Prosnen.md

 ## Notable Locations:

-1. **The Necromancer Memorial**: The big Obelisk located in the center of Prosnen.
+1. **The Malachi Memorial**: The big Obelisk located in the center of Prosnen.
 In rememberance of the fallen and turned People of Prosnen and Lichtachte and the cruel rituals of the Malachi.
 2. **The Sanctum for the living**: A temple dedicated to the gods of light and protection, built to honor those who fell during the Malachis attack.
 3. **The Citadel of Vigilance**: Headquarters of the undead-killing force, heavily fortified and equipped with the latest anti-undead weaponry.
 4. **The Green Market**: A bustling marketplace known for its fresh produce, herbs, and magical items and other essentials.